georoots/deduplicator/README.md

-## About GeoRoots: Open Source Coffee Industry Tools for EUDR Compliance and geo traceability
+## About GeoRoots: Open Source Toolkit for EUDR Compliance and geo traceability

 GeoRoots is a collection of minimalistic, open-source tools designed specifically for EU Deforestation Regulation (EUDR) requirements and enhancing geo traceability.